Skip to main content

 ssl-mode=REQUIRED

-# Certificate file required for the client to connect to the server
+# Certificate file required by the client to connect to the server

 ssl-cert=/var/lib/mysql/client-cert.pem

-# Private key file required for the client to connect to the server
+# Private key file required by the client to connect to the server

 ssl-key=/var/lib/mysql/client-key.pem

-3. Log into the MySQL database and choose to execute the following format of commands to adjust the account for data synchronization/development tasks.
+3. Log in to the MySQL database and optionally run the following commands to adjust the account for data synchronization/development tasks.

-ALTER USER 'username'@'host' REQUIRE x509; -- Force the client to provide a valid certificate
+ALTER USER 'username'@'host' REQUIRE x509; -- Enforce client to provide valid certificate

-ALTER USER 'username'@'host' REQUIRE ssl; -- Do not force the client to provide a valid certificate
+ALTER USER 'username'@'host' REQUIRE ssl; -- Do not enforce client to provide valid certificate

 FLUSH PRIVILEGES;